Error Monitoring Software - What’s Best for Your Company?

 Use Case

 Your business’ “use case” is a breakdown of exactly why you need an error monitoring tool.
-Some questions to ask include:

 • What’s your exact purpose for implementing error monitoring software?
 What are you trying to achieve?